abcdesktopio/docs/opsdocs/docs/faq/mongodb.md

      value: "3"
 ```

-- Apply your changes to the abcdesktop namespace
+- Apply your changes to the `abcdesktop` namespace:

 ```
 NAMESPACE=abcdesktop
 kubectl apply -f abcdesktop.yaml -n $NAMESPACE
 ```

-- Check the number of `replicas`
+- Verify the number of running replicas:

 ```bash
 kubectl get statefulset -l run=mongodb-od -n abcdesktop
 ```

-You should read on stdout
+The output should show all replicas in the `READY` state:

 ```
 NAME         READY   AGE
 mongodb-od   3/3     18h
 ```